lgbongiolo/Brazil-Elections-Twitter-Sentiment/README.md

 - Since this is an Election sentiment prediction, values can be affect everyday by new information
 - We are translating the tweets from Portuguese to English, this can affect the model's accuracy
 - The ensemble model was able to improve the accuracy by 5% comparing it to the previous model
-- An ensemble model is not necessary better than any other model, you should be able to read the results and pick the best model
+- An ensemble model is not necessarily better than any other model, you should be able to read the results and pick the best model
 - Repeated tweets might be affecting the performance, you can choose to remove it
 - Hyperparameters Optimization was not done yet